tuffy/emuman/README.md

 The `--simple` parameter cuts down a lot of extra information from the description and creator fields which may not be useful.

+## Generating a List of Specific Machines

+Using

+    emuman mame games name1 name2 ...

+will generate a list of the given games (by their short name), in the given order, formatted as a table (as in `list`, above) and sent to standard output.

+This isn't particularly helpful on its own, but may come in handy when combined with `ls` or scripts.

 ## Adding New ROMs for Machines

 Given a source directory of raw unzipped ROMs and a target